merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/03_Configuration.md

 ### Enabled

-Here you can enable / disable module functions globally.
+Here you can enable / disable the module functions globally.
 This option has a higher priority in the module.

 ### Minimum Order Amount